 Early Origins of the Mac kigough family

 The surname Mac kigough was first found in Cornwall, where there is some debate of the name's origins.
 One reference lists that the name was "from the Spanish Iago, which must have crossed over into Cornwall at some early period."
 While another states "whether it derives from the Celtic-British Iago, and signifies James or from gago or jago, a spear and pledges for battle; however, the name was of ancient use in Britain; for Galfridus Monmuthensis tells us of a king named Jago, before Julius Caesar landed in Britain, that reigned twenty-five years, and is buried at York."

 Early History of the Mac kigough family

 This web page shows only a small excerpt of our Mac kigough research.
-Another 65 words (5 lines of text) covering the years 1221, 1684, 1724 and 1723 are included under the topic Early Mac kigough History in all our PDF Extended History products and printed products wherever possible.
+Another 65 words (5 lines of text) covering the years 1221, 1684, 1724, 1723 and 1807 are included under the topic Early Mac kigough History in all our PDF Extended History products and printed products wherever possible.